 After this year's burn, both those species were seen several kilometres from the mountain, and gardens in the suburbs of Tokai and Lakeside had Cape Grassbirds for the first time in 10 years.
-A nectar feeder in Noordhoek was besieged by sugarbirds in the two days immediately following the fire, but then plants flower, the sunbirds manage to eke south into unburnt refugia.
+A nectar feeder in Noordhoek was besieged by sugarbirds in the two days south into unburnt refugia.
 Sugarbirds are quite mobile - they even cross the largely inhospitable Cape Flats - but they need patches of mature proteas into which they can disperse.
 The large scale of the Muizenberg fire provides a challenge in this regard.